 Avoid using any hair growth treatments unless otherwise directed by your doctor.
 For large amounts of hair loss, minoxidil (Rogaine) may help.

-One study of nonmenopausal women found that 59 percent of those experiencing excessive hair loss also had iron deficiency.
+of nonmenopausal women found that 59 percent of those experiencing excessive hair loss also had iron deficiency.
 In such cases, hair regrowth might be possible by reversing an iron deficiency to promote more ferritin stores in your body.

 While the correct amount of iron intake is important to your overall health, too much iron can have the opposite effect.

 According to the Mayo Clinic, normal ferritin rates are 20 to 200 nanograms per milliliter for women and 20 to 500 for men.

 Even if you do have low ferritin, taking too much iron can be problematic.
 It’s also possible to have low ferritin but normal iron readings.

 Symptoms of an iron overdose (toxicity) may include:

 - decreased blood pressure